Telugu literature: Padam

 Padams are lyric poems usually meant to be sung, with an opening line or lines called a pallavi, followed by three caranam verses, each of which is followed by the pallavi refrain.
 The padam is thus "a highly integrated, internally resonant syntactic and thematic unit."
-Annamacharya, the most famous composer of Telugu padams, is said to have composed a padam a day for the god of the Tirupati temple, Venkateshwara.
+Annamacharya, the most famous composer of Telugu padams, is said to have composed a padam a day for the god of the Tirupati temple, Venkateswara.
 His poems, of which 13,000 survive on copper plates stored in the temple vaults, deal with the "infinite varieties and nuances of the god’s love life" and "his sense of himself as an agonized, turbulent human being in relation to the god he worships".

 Chatu

 Chatus (meaning "charming utterance") are remembered poems passed on by recitation.
 In premodern South India, literate people recited chatus to each other as a social pastime.
 Most of these poems have memorable stories that go along with them that explain and contextualize them.
 They have passed through a lively oral tradition for hundreds of years, and been anthologized since the 19th century by scholars like Veturi Prabhakara Sastri.
-Many chatus are attributed to Srinatha, Tenali Ramalingadu, and other famous poets.
+Many chatus are attributed to Srinatha, Tenali Rama, and other famous poets.
 These attributions, most of which are unverifiable, serve to make both mythologize these poets and judge their relative merit.
 Once made legends, they're free to interact anachronistically in chatus.
 Poets from different eras meet, exchange poems, and critique each other.
 In sum, chatus, "moving from gnomic advice to metalinguistic criticism, through the domains of desire, social commentary, the articulation of cultural values, and critical taste, these interlocking stanzas embody an entire education, an expressive vision of life and poetry."